shaikshaz/shazia-ServerlessArchitecture-with-AWS-Lambda-/README.md

 Navigate to the DynamoDB console.
 Click on the "Create table" button.
 Provide a table name (shazia-Serverless-DDBTable).
 Set the primary key.
-For simplicity, use a single attribute named id of type String.
+For simplicity i have used a single attribute named id of type String.
 Configure additional settings as needed (e.g., provisioned throughput, encryption).
 Click "Create" to create the table.